k4l1sh/alexa-gpt/README.md

 1. Log in to your Amazon Developer account and navigate to the [Alexa Developer Console](https://developer.amazon.com/alexa/console/ask).

 2. Click on "Create Skill" and name the skill "Chat".
-Choose the primary localy according to your language.
+Choose the primary locale according to your language.

 ![name your skill](images/name_your_skill.png)